robertdebock/ansible-role-bareos_dir/README.md

 # A list of catalogs to configure.
 bareos_dir_catalogs: []

-# A list of consoled to configure.
+# A list of consoles to configure.
 bareos_dir_consoles: []

 # A list of clients to configure.